-Vilnius was a prophesy in a dream that Gediminas, the Grand Duke of Lithuania, had while sleeping in a forest.
-The priest, who interpreted his dream, directed him to create a city at the site and Vilnius was born.
+Vilnius was born of a prophetic dream that Gediminas, the Grand Duke of Lithuania, had while sleeping in a forest.
+The priest, who interpreted his dream, directed him to build a city where the forest sat, and Vilnius was born.

 For custom luxury travel and tours to Vilnius and Lithuania, please contact one of our travel experts.